 It’s the last week before Christmas – what? how did this happen?
 If you’re still on the lookout for a DIY gift, I have a super easy last minute idea for you.
 On the hunt at Home Depot for gifts for the hubby, I discovered gold hex nuts.
-(Mark gets a drill and I get jewelery – everyone wins!)
-After making simple hex nut earrings for Petite Elefant I experimented with making little honeycombs.
+(Mark gets a drill and I get jewelry – everyone wins!)
+After making simple hex nut earrings I experimented with making little honeycombs.

 DIY Hex Nut Bracelet

 - Gold hex nuts – I recommend size 8 or 10

 - Lobster clasp

 Using E-6000, glue the hex nuts together into a honeycomb shape.
 Let it dry completely – overnight is best.
 Once it’s dry, you are ready to add the chain.

 Step 7: Measure your wrist with the chain and cut the amount you need.
 Then cut it in half.

 Step 8-10: Attach a jump ring to one end of each piece of chain.
 Then put it on the hex nut and close.
 Note: you can also do this step before gluing the honeycomb shape.

 Step 11-12: Double check the length of your bracelet and adjust the length if needed.
 Then add a jump ring to one end and the lobster claw to the other.
 And you’re done!

 I love how delicate it looks – even though it’s made from hardware!
 The gal who helps me with pictures took this one home with her so I know it was a hit. :)